leochen0000/discordjs_server_bot/README.md

-# bot called "Server Simp"
+How to Run:
-# download node.js
+download node.js
-# install discord.js with "npm install discord.js"
+install discord.js with "npm install discord.js"
-# run bot with "npm start"
+run bot with "npm start"
-# Need .env bot token